Saloni1707/Saloni1707/README.md

 Welcome to my little corner of the internet, where I turn coffee ☕ into code and chaos into structured data!

 🚀 About Me
-- Always building, learning, and breaking things (intentionally, I swear!) 🛠️
+- Always building, learning, and breaking things (intentionally!) 🛠️
 - 📫 How to Reach Me
 - GitHub: You're already here! 🙌